syntasso/workshop/final-thoughts/README.md

 If the idea of treating your platform as a product is new concept to you, watch this short talk by [Paula Kennedy](https://twitter.com/PaulaLKennedy) at Devoxx UK: [Crossing the Platform Gap](https://youtu.be/pAk5GReIs90).

-💭&nbsp;&nbsp; If learning about Kratix and thinking about platforms as products sound intriguing and you'd like to chat with us, we'd love to hear from you.
+💭&nbsp;&nbsp; If learning about Kratix and platforms as products sounds intriguing and you'd like to chat with us, we'd love to hear from you.
 Please reach out on https://www.syntasso.io/.